Hibou57/PostiATS-Utilities/doc/syntax-guide.md

 Also SML don’t provide linear logic, while ATS2 do, not only with data and other resources, with functions too.

-Linear functions are not closures, while closures may be linear.
-A linear function is evaluated only once, then it is not available anymore.
-A linear closure is a manually managed closure.
 There is a distinction between a function on its own, that is as an object or as data and a function as its evaluation.
 Their linearity is distinct.

 Closures are distinguished from usual function types, by their function effect.
 Function effects notation is explained in `SYMLT_EXP`.